RichardLitt/awesome-fantasy/README.md

 #### The Farseer Trilogy *by Robin Hobb* [4.1] <img src="http://i.imgur.com/iA6WScw.png" width="30px">

 I devoured these books; the magic system is great and the world is well worked through.
 There's a fantastic amount of detail that never gets onerous, amazingly.
 The characters grow with the story, unlike most fantasy novels.
-The writing of characters who are under spells is also fantasic - Hobb never tells you directly that they have been befuddled until after, which makes for some very fun and enjoyable surprises. - [@RichardLitt](https://github.com/RichardLitt)
+The writing of characters who are under spells is also fantastic - Hobb never tells you directly that they have been befuddled until after, which makes for some very fun and enjoyable surprises. - [@RichardLitt](https://github.com/RichardLitt)

 Books:
  * [Assassin's Apprentice](http://www.goodreads.com/book/show/45107.Assassin_s_Apprentice) [4.1]